-13. Buying the freehold of the building
+15. Buying the freehold of the building

-You have the right under the Leasehold Reform, Housing and Urban Development Act 1993 to buy the freehold if you meet the criteria set out in the act.
+If you own a leasehold flat, you have the right under the Leasehold Reform, Housing and Urban Development Act 1993 to buy the freehold if you meet the criteria set out in the act.
 The benefits of buying the freehold are:

-You will become the landlord and decide how to manage the building so for example how and when you do repairs to the building.

-- There is no need to worry about your lease term reducing and associated extension costs. - Often people looking to buy a leasehold property consider it more desirable where they also can have control of how the building is managed. - The value of your property usually increases when you own a part or all of the freehold.
+- you will become the landlord and decide how to manage the building so for example how and when you do repairs to the building. - there is no need to worry about your lease term reducing and associated extension costs. - often people looking to buy a leasehold property consider it more desirable where they also can have control of how the building is managed. - the value of your property usually increases when you own a part or all of the freehold.